Milholland Legal Eagle: Design and development

 The design features a fuselage of welded 4130 steel tubing, mated to an all-wood wing made from spruce (and derived from the Mini-MAX).
 The struts and tail surfaces are made from 6061 T6 aluminium tubing.
 The flying surfaces are covered with doped aircraft fabric.
 The rear fuselage is normally left as an open truss structure to save weight and to ensure that the aircraft does not exceed the FAR 103 maximum speed of 55 knots (102 km/h; 63 mph).
 Like the fuselage, the taildragger landing gear is sprung steel.
-The XL wing is reportedly designed for easy-but-infrequent detachment (e.g.: seasonal relocation) by two people.
+Additional plans were released that would allow Legal Eagle and Legal Eagle XL planes to be modified to allow wing-folding within 30 minutes.

 The aircraft has been developed into several variants of the basic design including the XL version for larger pilots and a two-seat ultralight trainer and light-sport aircraft.